azatom/azatom.github.io/stopwatch/README.md

 ### On own server
 1. Copy all files to a folder (e.g., `/stopwatch`).
 2. (Optional) Configure your server to serve (without redirect) `index.html` for all `/stopwatch` routes, note the missing slash at the and.

+## TODO

+- optional stat
+- optional absolute time
+- grayed out paused laps? with abs time it is unnecessary
+- on mobile other key beside one OR paused  grayed out
+- tmeformat local